rahulo15/Amazon-clone/README.md

 ## Features

-- **User Authentication**: Users log in/log out and maintain a personalized shopping experience.
+- **User Authentication**: Users can log in/log out and maintain a personalized shopping experience.
 - **Shopping Cart**: Add products to the cart and proceed to checkout.
-- **Payment Processing**: Simulate the checkout process, including payment with sample data.
+- **Payment Processing**: Simulate the checkout process.

 ## Technologies Used